There has been a lot of talk about advanced technologies such as AI and machine learning in recent years amongst the tech community.

 What to do now?

-What will ultimately give companies a competitive edge right now is more agile use of data.
-From traveler risk management to pricing predictions and travel spend optimization, technological advances can turn these old school, and oftentimes manual processes into automated transactions that will ensure business operates smoothly and efficiently.
-In corporate travel, the way forward is to unlock the power of data and leverage this new currency.
-You can be sure doing so will not only increase traveler satisfaction, but it will positively impact your T&E program and your bottom line.
+What will ultimately give companies a competitive edge now is more agile use of data.
+From traveller risk management to pricing predictions and travel spend optimization, technological advances can turn these old school, and often manual processes into automated transactions that will ensure business operates smoothly and efficiently.
+In corporate travel, the way forwards is to unlock the power of data and leverage this new currency.
+You can be sure that doing so will not only increase traveller satisfaction but will positively impact your T&E program and your bottom line.